-SPED630 • Responsive Instruction, Intervention, and Assessment of information in a collaborative model.
+SPED630 • Responsive Instruction, Intervention, 2 credits and Assessment

+Preparation of special education teachers for their role in the screening, monitoring, and early intervention processes related to good instructional practice.
+Students will understand data collection and analysis practices that integrate multiple sources of information in a collaborative model.
 Emphasis will be on evidence-based instructional strategies for all students, as well as research-based interventions for students with a variety of needs.
 Prerequisite: SPED600 or qualifying special education license.